Yefeng0920/ES_EcoEvo_git/README.md

 ### `Figure`

-The `Figure` folder includes all figures that are reported in the main body and supplementary materials.
+The `Figure` folder includes all figures reported in the main body and supplementary materials.

 ### `Script` folder